Auburn Shelter summary June 1, 2017 through February 28, 2018

 The Right Hand Auburn organization continues to provide all meals for the Auburn Shelter and is the driving force in community relations - encouraging ongoing homeless studies & planning with the City of Auburn and County of Placer.

-have been placed into transitional or permanent housing since the shelter opened
+have been placed into transitional or permanent housing in the last two years

 meals have been served since opening June 2015

 sobriety is required of clients.
-Drug and alcohol testing is done daily.
+Drug and alcohol testing is done upon EVERY entry

 Men and women in full time case managed program at shelter